7343 Senior Stationary Engineer, Water Treatment Plant

 Communicates verbally and in writing with supervisor(s), craft, and support personnel.

-May be responsible for, ID batches, keys, 2-way radios and security (in the absence of Security Personnel), in order to ensure the security of plant and buildings and grounds, including public safety.
+May be responsible for, ID badges, keys, 2-way radios and security (in the absence of Security Personnel), in order to ensure the security of plant and buildings and grounds, including public safety.

 Responds to a wide variety of emergency calls from various locations and maintains appropriate records.